Monday, December 31, 2012

 Cote de Beaune Burgundy France

 Clean, bright, clear cherry ruby color.
 Rich aromas of dark cherry and berries intermingle with floral, mineral, spicy, and peppery notes with a touch of earth.
 The palate is gorgeous, with rich flavors of ripe dark cherry and red berries framed by refreshing acidity.
-The finish is quite long, fresh, and mineral with slight herbal nuances, and present, young, and slightly astringent tannins.
+The finish is quite long, fresh, and mineral with slight herbal nuances and present, young, and slightly astringent tannins.
 Yet, nothing major or unexpected for the 2004 vintage, which was not as ripe as 2003 or even as complex as 2005.

-I can already hear people saying negative comments, but, at the end of the day, and despite what I said above, I still think that one should give more credit to this wine and to a certain extent to the vintage too.
 After all, compared to 2003 and 2005, 2004 remains a good bargain vintage, even if it was not highly rated in quality, some producers succeed to make some good and/or interesting wines.
-And, this wine confirmed, once again, that exceptions can exist even in odd vintage.
+And this wine confirmed, once again, that exceptions can exist even in odd vintages.
 It is only a matter of being open-minded and adventurous enough to find them.

 Enjoy,